 more important.
 The two-dimensional rules would be

-(Chapters and ).
+).
 For our example automaton, we

 demonstrate this in another version of

-the two-variable rule Eq. (), where we
+the two-variable rule Eq. (

-include diffusion effects in variable :
+include diffusion effects in variable

-In principle, the neighborhoods for calculating and can be different
+In principle, the neighborhoods for calculating

-Step 2 calculates the new value of from , and ,
+Step 2 calculates the new value of

-and step 3 calculates the new value of :
+and step 3 calculates the new value of

 Of course we could write down the combined effect of steps 1 through 3